AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Methods** : It call the Initialize of the allowance contract.
+1. **Calls Smart Contract Methods** : It call the initialization method of the allowance contract.

 Let's handle the submit form for set allowance.

 ### Submit Set Allowance Form (Parent)

-Write the function for handle the set Allowance form.
+Write the function to handle the set allowance form.

 - Scroll down to find the comment `// Step O - Handle Set Allowance Submit Form`.